 Liquitex basics acrylic paint dry time

 Liquitex pretends to be a fast-drying high-quality acrylic paint.
 It takes 10-12 min to dry to touch if you apply Liquitex acrylic paint in thin layers.
-Liquitex is one of the biggest manufacturer and of course they try to make their product range wider, that’s why, you can also buy Liquitex Slow-Dri Fluid medium to keep acrylic paint wet and workable in heat.
-The medium slows down dry time by 40%, which means if normally it was 10-20 min, with slow-drying medium it will take acrylics 14-28 min to dry to touch.
-Liquitex mediums are also good not only for slow-drying but to increase flow, transparency, viscosity (if you mix it with heavy-body).
+Liquitex is one of the biggest manufacturers and of course, they try to make their product range wider, that’s why you can also buy Liquitex Slow-Dri Fluid medium to keep acrylic paint wet and workable in heat.
+The medium slows down dry time by 40%, which means if normally it was 10-20 min, with a slow-drying medium it will take acrylics 14-28 min to dry to touch.
+Liquitex mediums are also good not only for slow-drying but for increasing flow, transparency, and viscosity (if you mix it with heavy-body).

 Mediums that slow down drying time are also called retarders, extenders, slow-drying mediums.

 Another fast-drying paint brand is Winsor & Newton, they have two grades of paint: Galeria and Artist or professional paint.
 Winsor & Newton Galeria will dry in 10-20 minutes, while Winsor & Newton

 Professional Acrylic needs about 30 minutes to dry to touch.
 Both will take more time to dry if you like thicker applications.

 M Graham High-Solid Acrylic Emulsion contains more solids (60%) and offers up to 1 hour of workable (open) time for artists.
 They don’t add any other mediums or retarder in paint.

 Lascaux seems to dry in 20-30 min.
 They also provide retarders.
 In fact, 16 other Lascaux mediums have a slow-drying effect, like paste, retarders, impasto gel, and matte mediums.